junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Or me," Sam says.
 "And did you realize you included yourself, too?"

 "You know what, bite me."
 Dean says.
 "You never know, maybe I'll turn into a God one day too.
-And the first thing I'll do, I'd lock all these others up, far away from humans."
+And the first thing I'll do, I'd lock all these bastards up, far away from humans."

 "As long as you don't ask for pie as tribute every day, I'll skip hunting you down."
 Sam grins small, temporarily forgetting their situation.

 "I will tribute the pies, then, if you really need," Cas says beside him.

-Sam lets out a cloy sound, "So loving.
-What will you reward your most devout believer there?"
+Sam lets out a cloy sound, "So endearing.
+How will you reward your most devout believer there?
+'That thing' and 'that thing' he really liked?"

-"On second thought, the first thing I'll do is to stop hearing any of that," Dean says.
-"Wipe my memory and time travel myself back to before that ever happened, so that I'd never know I am one."
+"On second thought, the first thing I'll do is to shut you up so I don't need to hear any of that," Dean replies with a bitching face.
+"Wipe my memory and time travel myself back to before that ever happened, this way I'd never know I've ever been one."

 Donatello clears his throat deliberately, giving them a warning look shooting toward Crowley and Metatron.